volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "advertise_custom do_not_advertise advertise_on_public_default_vip advertise_on_public" must be set
+  // One of the arguments from this list "advertise_on_public advertise_custom do_not_advertise advertise_on_public_default_vip" must be set

   advertise_custom {
     advertise_where {
-      // One of the arguments from this list "site virtual_site vk8s_service virtual_network" must be set
+      // One of the arguments from this list "virtual_network site virtual_site vk8s_service" must be set

       site {
         ip      = "ip"